Solar Power Alberta (2021 Guide)

-Upfront Cost: $2.89/Watt
+Upfront Cost: $2.64/watt

 Cost of Installation

 In general, aiming for the cheapest price shouldn’t be your goal.
-Remember that the energy output on solar equipment is guaranteed for 25 years, so you want to make sure that your installation job is good enough to support that.
+Most solar panels are guaranteed to last for 25 years, so you want to make sure that your installation job is good enough to support that.

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

-However, unlike a typical loan, this loan is attached to your property (not you) and is paid back alongside your property tax bill as a Clean Energy Improvement Tax.
-The only eligibility is that you need to own between 10% and 15% of your home.
+However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
+The only eligibility is that you need to own a certain portion of your home.

-Other Financing Options
+Other Solar Financing

 Obviously though, PACE is not the only way to finance a solar system.
-Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgages (for new builds), or through energy loans.
+Systems can be financed by cash, bank loans, installer financing, home equity loans, a home equity line of credit, a mortgage (for new builds), or through energy loans.

-Several options exists for Albertan homeowners:
+We’ve found at least two other options for Albertan homeowners:

-- RBC Energy Saver Loan (energy loan)
+- RBC Energy Saver Loan (bank energy loan)

 - Up to 10 years amortization